 After the wolf is reclassified under State statute following delisting, in areas where they are classified as trophy game animal, the Commission will actively manage the take of gray wolves by the public under existing State statutes and Commission regulations.
 W.S.
-23-3-115 will allow a landowner or their agent to legally take a wolf in the act of damaging private property.
+23-3-115[is this the right legal cite?
+WY will have to CHECK] will allow a landowner or their agent to legally take a wolf in the act of damaging private property.
 Other species included in this statute are black bears, mountain lions, and bobcats.
 Additionally, the Department may also issue special "kill permits" to property owners experiencing chronic wolf conflicts.
-The taking of any wolf in the wilderness areas contiguous to the Parks and Parkway, damaging property, shall be reported to the Department within 10 days of the kill.
 Outside contiguous wilderness areas where the Commission has classified wolves as trophy game animals, wolves taken damaging property shall be reported within 72 hours.
 The taking of any wolf classified as either trophy game animal or predatory animal for any reason other than damaging property shall be reported within 10 days.
 The person reporting shall present the unfrozen pelt and skull to a Department employee during business hours for examination.
 Per Wyoming Statute 23-1-102(a)(vii) take is defined as hunt, pursue, catch, capture, shoot, fish, seine, trap, kill, or possess.
 The terms harvest and hunt are considered synonymous, therefore included in the State statutory definition of take.

 Unregulated Public Take: In areas of Wyoming where the wolf is classified as a predatory animal, take will not be regulated.
 However, persons who take a wolf in areas of the state where they are classified as predatory animals will be required to notify the Department within 10 days of taking a wolf.
 They will be required to present an unfrozen pelt and skull to a Department employee so that biological information can be collected from the animal.
-They will also be required to furnish the

-Department, to the extent possible, with the location of the take including, section, range and township, or UTM coordinates.
+They will also be required to furnish the Department, to the extent possible, with the location of the take including, section, range and township, or UTM coordinates.

 Regulated Public Take: Regulated public take (i.e., hunting and trapping) will be used for wolf population management in areas where wolves are classified as trophy game animal.
 Hunting and trapping regulations will be implemented through the same rule-making process used for other trophy game animals in Wyoming, including public input.
-The Department may use a variety of harvest regimes to manage for 7 packs of wolves outside the National Parks and Parkway.
+The Department may use a variety of harvest regimes to manage for 7 breeding pairs of wolves outside the National Parks and Parkway.
 Harvest quotas may be established at the appropriate time.
 Seasons will be closed when the mortality quota has been reached or if the Commission deems it necessary to limit take in additional areas that are designated for trophy game animal protection.
 As with mountain lions and black bears, license sales will not be restricted (general license), unless limited quota harvest regimes are utilized.
 Under a limited quota scenario the number of hunters would be limited to assure that harvest objectives are met.
 Wolf mortality quotas will be based on desired pack densities for each WMU and total numbers of packs at the DAU level.